Rade58/apis_trying_out_and_practicing/README.md

-# repo made only for practicing purpose, for learning how various APIs works, and learning syntax used inside .md files
+# repo made only for practicing and learning purpose
+## for learning how various APIs works
+## for learning syntax used inside .md files
+## for practicing command line